A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: The mixed-feedback neuron circuit

 \section{The mixed-feedback neuron circuit}

-To capture the essential dynamics of neuronal excitability and neuromodulation and implement them efficiently in hardware, we adopt a mixed-feedback approach~\cite{franci2013balance,drion_dynamic_2015, ribar_neuromodulation_2019, liu_bionn_2023,sepulchre2019control}, that uses a superposition of positive and negative feedbacks across distinct timescales.
-In contrast to the few existing mixed-feedback neuron implementations~\cite{ribar_neuromodulation_2019,liu_bionn_2023}, we propose a mixed-feedback architecture using current-mode circuits, ensuring more compact, robust, and energy efficient designs~\cite{chicca_neuromorphic_2014}.
-All state variables, such as the membrane potential and the various positive and negative feedback terms, are therefore represented as physical currents.
-This choice naturally supports the modularity of the feedback design, since the current-mode approach enables straightforward implementation of sum and difference operations through Kirchhoff's current law.
-It is also particularly well suited to ultra-low power subthreshold CMOS circuits, even in technology nodes with limited voltage headroom~\cite{rubino2021ultralow,rubino2025Phd}.
+To capture the essential dynamics of neuronal excitability and neuromodulation and implement them efficiently in neuromorphic hardware, we adopt a mixed-feedback approach~\cite{franci2013balance,drion_dynamic_2015,ribar_neuromodulation_2019,liu_bionn_2023,sepulchre2019control} that uses a superposition of positive and negative feedbacks across distinct timescales.
+In contrast to the few existing mixed-feedback neuron implementations~\cite{ribar_neuromodulation_2019,liu_bionn_2023}, we propose a mixed-feedback architecture using current-mode circuits, ensuring more compact, robust, and energy-efficient designs~\cite{chicca_neuromorphic_2014}.
+All state variables, such as the neuron's membrane "potential" and the positive and negative feedback terms, are therefore represented as physical currents.
+This choice naturally supports the modularity of the feedback design by exploiting Kirchhoff's current law to implement sum and difference operations.
+It also ensures compatibility with ultra-low-power subthreshold CMOS circuits, even in technology nodes characterized by limited voltage headroom~\cite{rubino2021ultralow,rubino2025Phd}.

 This section introduces the structure of our mixed-feedback neuron model and its specificities, details its implementation using subthreshold current-mode CMOS circuits, and presents a mathematical formulation for the analysis and tuning of the circuit.